Kohberger murder trial delayed after Moscow murder suspect waives right to speedy trial

 In mid-May, a grand jury in Latah County convened by the prosecution indicted Kohberger on four counts of first-degree murder and one count of felony burglary, which eliminated a scheduled preliminary hearing.
 Kohberger was arraigned a week later and stood silent when asked for his plea to the charges, leading Judge to enter a plea of not guilty.
 Judge set a trial date of Oct.
 2.

-Taylor requested the Wednesday hearing last week, telling Judge she thought it would be quick but asked that it be held in person rather than virtually.
+Anne Taylor, Kohberger’s lead defense attorney, requested the Wednesday hearing last week, telling Judge she thought it would be quick but asked that it be held in person rather than virtually.
 Kohberger joined her in attendance, dressed in a white shirt and gray tie.

 Kohberger, 28, is accused of slaying four U of I students to death at an off-campus home on King Road in Moscow in November.
 The victims were seniors Madison Mogen and Kaylee Goncalves, both 21; and junior Xana Kernodle and freshman Ethan Chapin, both 20.